Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Jacob Stallings At The Plate

-- Stallings has seven doubles, two home runs and 22 walks while hitting .181.
+- Stallings is hitting .185 with eight doubles, two home runs and 23 walks.

-- He has homered in two of 62 games played this year, and in 1% of his plate appearances.
+- Stallings has reached base via a hit in 27 games this year (of 63 played), and had multiple hits in four of those games.

+- In 63 games played this year, he has hit a homer in just two of them.

-- Stallings has an RBI in 10 of 62 games this year, with multiple RBI in three of them.
+- In 15.9% of his games this year, Stallings has notched at least one RBI.
+In three of those games (4.8%) he recorded more than one RBI.

-- In 14 of 62 games this year, he has scored, including multiple runs once.
+- In 14 of 63 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.